Chinmaya-Panigrahy/Fractal-dimension-based-parameter-adaptive-dual-channel-PCNN-for-multi-focus-image-fusion/README.md

 Please cite the above publication if you use this code.

-The demo file is Script_Gray.m for fusing two gray-scale images whereas Script_Color.m is for fusing two color images.
+The demo file is Script_Gray.m for fusing two gray-scale images, whereas Script_Color.m is for fusing two color images.

 Do not hesitate to let me know if you have any queries while using/executing this code.